St. Mary’s Center partners with government entities, universities, organizations and community groups to achieve our mission.

 The City of Oakland through PATH and AOCAP provides some funding for shelter, housing and case management.

-The State of California and the Department of Education funds nearly half the cost of St. Mary’s Center Preschool.
+California Department of Education supports St. Mary’s Center Preschool.

 Collaborations and Memberships: